d99kris/nmail/README.md

 Real name of sender.
 Recommended when sending emails.

+### network_timeout

+Specify timeout for IMAP and SMTP operations in seconds.
+Default 30 seconds.

 ### pager_cmd

 The field `pager_cmd` allows overriding which external pager / text viewer to